Read What Trump's Attorney Said After Comey's Testimony

 Read Kasowitz's statement below.

-Ladies and gentlemen, I am Marc Kasowitz, Predisent Trump's personal lawyer.
+Ladies and gentlemen, I am Marc Kasowitz, President [sic] Trump's personal lawyer.

 Contrary to numerous false press accounts leading up to today's hearing, Mr. Comey has now finally confirmed publicly what he repeatedly told President Trump privately: That is , that the President was not under investigation as part of any probe into Russian interference.
 The President - MR. Comey He also admitted that there is no evidence that a single vote changed as a result of any Russian interference.